WCGPR0/lightbulbs/README.md

 To improve performance, the results are being cached, so that when the input gets changed, it can continue from the closest entry point instead of having to start from scratch again.

-The optimized idea (not yet implemented) is to use the properties of square numbers - in that, they have an odd number of unique factors.
+The optimized idea is to use the properties of square numbers - in that, they have an odd number of unique factors.
 This would result in the big O(Sqrt(k)).
 However this only would be applicable under the constraints of when the number of lightbulbs, k, is the same as the number of people, k.

 The experimental idea (not yet implemented) is to capitalize under the constraints that these calculations are independent, and hence could be done in parallel.
 IE. 1-10, 2-20, 3-30, etc. could be done in different threads, and the results are joined together using the XOR operator.
 Definitely not a purist approach, but this could be even more capitalized by treating the client as a thread, and having some of the work done by the client and the rest done by the server, and getting the results merged.